scala/scala-lang/blog/_posts/2018-04-12-in-a-nutshell.md

 layout: blog-detail
 post-type: blog
 by: Martin Odersky and Nicolas Stucki
-title: Scala in a (Tasty) Nutshell
+title: "Scala in a (Tasty) Nutshell"
 ---

 One of the biggest open questions for migrating to Scala 3 is what to